 But I don’t want to update my devices!
 How do I turn off updates?

 Simply do not include the “Update iOS” action in your workflow.
 See?
 That was easy.
 But note that your devices may be vulnerable to attackers.
-For example, look at what was fixed in iOS 9.3.5.

 Can you prevent my users from updating their devices using Settings?